joshuacoda/cares-legacy-bookmark-conversion/README.md

 ## Purpose

-The State released an updated CARES Data Dictionary that defines data elements using **JSON Path** expressions rather than legacy Word bookmark tokens.
+The State released an updated CARES Data Dictionary that defines data elements using **JSON Path** expressions rather than legacy Word bookmark json.
 This repository bridges that gap by:

 - Identifying and validating legacy bookmarks in DOCX templates
 - Ensuring bookmarks align with the official CARES Data Dictionary
-- Replacing legacy bookmark placeholders with `{{JsonPath}}` tokens
+- Replacing legacy bookmark placeholders with `{{JsonPath}}` json
 - Producing traceable audit outputs for compliance and QA

 ---